Read by product builders at teams like

 Product Designer at GitHub

-One of the best roundups in the business—there’s always something worthwhile to click on.
+One of the best reads in the business, there’s always something worthwhile to take away.

 Andy Bell